PersiaML/tutorials/src/data-processing/index.md

 # Data Processing Advanced
-To adapt most of recommendation scene, the scene that data come from different way, different datatype and shape, PERSIA provide the `PersiaBatch` to resolve this problem.
+To adapt most recommendation scene, the scene that data come from different way, different datatype and shape, PERSIA provide the `PersiaBatch` to resolve this problem.

 It can receive the multiple datatype and dynamic shape of numerical data and